Transient Dynamical Phase Diagram of the Spin-Boson Model at Finite Temperature: Acknowledgments

 \section{Acknowledgments}

 We thank Jianshu Cao, Jan von Delft, Carlos Gonz\'alez-Guti\'errez, Olivier Parcollet, Nikolay Prokof'ev, and Andreas Weichselbaum for inspiring discussions.
 O.G. is supported by the NSF under Grants No.~PHY-2441282, PHY-2112738 and OSI-2328774.
-M.G. is supported by by the Israel Science Foundation (ISF) and the Directorate for Defense Research and Development (DDR\&D) grant No. 3427/21, by the ISF grant No. 1113/23 and by the US-Israel Binational Science Foundation (BSF) Grant No. 2020072.
-G.C. is supported by the ISF (Grant No.~2902/21) and by the PAZY foundation (Grant No.~318/78).
+M.G. is supported by by the Israel Science Foundation and the Directorate for Defense Research and Development (DDR\&D) grant No. 3427/21, by the Israel Science Foundation grant No. 1113/23 and by the US-Israel Binational Science Foundation (BSF) Grant No. 2020072.
+G.C. is supported by the Israel Science Foundation (Grant No.~2902/21) and by the PAZY foundation (Grant No.~318/78).
 We acknowledge high-performance computing support of the R2 compute cluster (DOI: 10.18122/B2S41H) provided by Boise State University's Research Computing Department, the chimera cluster provided by UMass Boston Research Computing, and the Unity cluster.
 G.C. and HT.
 C. are supported by the TAU--ND Joint Research Program funded by the Schlindwein Family.